jduss4/chad_code_camp/1_grain_cart/4_creative_users.md

+# Creative Users

+- First function
-# First function and improving user experience
+- Improving user experience

 Your users are having trouble continuing your script.
 You find that some people are entering different things than you expected, like: